Compulsive Hoarding is a cluttery mess!!

 What if you buy everyone in your DID system a stuffie?
 How many stuffies will that be?
 What if everyone wants their own books?
 And of course, many of the different insiders will have their own shirts, their own pants, their own shoes, their own socks, etc. While it is extremely important that the insiders have their own things, the sheer volume of each of the parts keeping their own stuff can add to the size of an ever-growing clutter problem.

-The same as with compulsive hoarding, things / possessions / items can represent memories.
+The same as with compulsive hoarding, for DID survivors, things-possessions- items can represent memories.

 For DID survivors, memory is a very complicated subject.
 Having items that trigger memories, or remind you of certain things can be a significant part of a growing clutter issue.